ConantRobotics/Wiki-V3/docs/mechanics/passive-weapons/wedges.md

 [TOC]

-# Article Title
+# Wedges

 ---
-This article authored by Your Name in Month 202x.
+This article authored by Anmay Gupta and ChatGPT in April 2023.